 Now that you’ve chosen your tree, the next step is planting.
 Pears require full sun.
-Be sure to choose a spot that will ensure at least 6-8 hours of sun, not only for your sapling but for your full grown pear.
+Be sure to choose a spot that will ensure at least six to eight hours of sun, not only for your sapling but for your full grown pear.
 Tree care will be easier if you plan ahead.

 Dig your hole wide and deep, mixing mix plenty of compost into the soil.
-Remove the tree from its container – yes, including burlap – and set it in the hole to the same depth it was in its container.
+Remove the tree from its container, including the burlap, and set it in the hole to the same depth it was in its container.
 Gently spread the roots and refill the hole with the amended soil.
-Water well and continue to water regularly – once or twice a week – until the roots are well established.
+Water well and continue to water regularly — once or twice a week — until the roots are well established.

 Knowing how to plant a pear tree isn’t quite enough.
 An important part of pear tree care is pruning, and the first pruning should occur as soon as your tree is planted.
 Leave a central leader and choose three to five branches with outward rather than upward growth and prune out the rest.
 Trim off the ends of the remaining branches to encourage growth.
 There are many books and articles written about pruning, but for the home gardener, pruning care of pear trees can be limited to removing crossed branches and fast sprouting upward growth.

-Your pear tree will bear fruit in 3-5 years.
+Your pear tree will bear fruit in three to five years.